Same-sex marriage in the United Kingdom: Religious performance

-Most major religious organisations in the United Kingdom do not perform same-sex marriages in their places of worship.
-Some smaller Christian denominations such as the Dutch Church in London, Quakers and Unitarians perform same-sex marriages.
-In addition, Liberal Judaism and the Movement for Reform Judaism perform same-sex marriages, and campaigned in favour of legislation.
-Pagans also perform same-sex marriages.

-In May 2016, the Oasis Church Waterloo in London applied for a licence that would allow it to conduct same-sex marriages.
+Most major religious organisations in the United Kingdom do not perform same-sex marriages in their places of worship, though many offer blessings to same-sex couples.
+Some small Christian denominations such as the Dutch Church in London, Quakers and Unitarians solemnise same-sex marriages.
+In 2001, the Open Episcopal Church became the first in the United Kingdom to perform religious same-sex marriage ceremonies.
+Quakers formally expressed support for same-sex marriage in 2009.
+In May 2016, the Oasis Church Waterloo in London applied for a licence allowing it to conduct same-sex marriages.
 Pastor Steve Chalke said "Oasis Church in Waterloo has reached the decision.
 It's taken us some time to reach it, that this is something we want to do".
+In addition, Liberal Judaism and the Movement for Reform Judaism perform same-sex marriages, and campaigned in favour of legalisation.
+Pagans also perform same-sex marriages.
+The first legally recognised religious same-sex wedding in the United Kingdom was solemnised by the Metropolitan Community Church in Pokesdown, Bournemouth on 12 April 2014.

 In June 2016, the Scottish Episcopal Church became the first British province in the Anglican Communion to take steps to allow same-sex marriages to be performed in their churches.
-The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause which stated that marriage was between a man and a woman.
+The General Synod voted in favour of a motion to begin discussion amongst the seven dioceses to remove the doctrinal clause which stated that marriage was "between a man and a woman".
 The vote received support from five of seven bishops, 69% of the clergy and 80% of the laity.
-The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be between a man and a woman and introducing a new conscience clause which allows clergy to opt out of performing same-sex weddings.
-On 20 July 2017, it was announced that a same-sex wedding was to be held in St Mary's Cathedral, Glasgow, later in the summer.
-On 1 August 2017, a same-sex marriage, which included the Eucharist as a nuptial mass, was held at the Church of St John the Evangelist, Edinburgh.
+The General Synod formally approved the change to the doctrinal clause in June 2017, removing language stating that marriages could only be "between a man and a woman" and introducing a new conscience clause which allows clergy to opt out of performing same-sex weddings.
+On 20 July 2017, it was announced that a same-sex wedding was to be held at St Mary's Cathedral in Glasgow later in the summer.
+On 1 August 2017, a same-sex marriage, which included the Eucharist as a nuptial mass, was held at the Church of St John the Evangelist in Edinburgh.
 The Scottish Episcopal Church is estimated to have 100,000 members, and offers same-sex marriage to other Anglicans, including members of churches in England and the United States.